-In 1962, 46 lumber manufacturers from Alabama, Florida, Georgia, North Carolina and South Carolina gathered to discuss the lack of organized representation of southeastern lumber manufacturers.
+In 1962, 46 lumber manufacturers from Alabama, Florida, Georgia, North Carolina and South Carolina gathered to discuss lack of organized representation of southeastern lumber manufacturers.
 This group agreed to form a new regional association to be named the Southeastern Lumber Manufacturers Association.

-During these early years, SLMA was primarily concerned with transportation problems, particularly discriminatory rail rates on lumber, and grading and grade marking problems.
+During these years, SLMA was primarily concerned with transportation problems, particularly discriminatory rail rates on lumber, and grading and grade marking problems.

 SLMA continues to provide a unique service to southeastern solid sawn lumber manufacturers regardless of company size or species manufactured.
 With an emphasis on government affairs, marketing and management and operational issues, the staff and leadership of SLMA develop programs for the needs of the southeastern solid sawn lumber manufacturer.